mrlm-net/.github/docs/SUPPORT.md

 ## Response Time

 We strive to respond to all support requests within 72 hours.
 However, response times may vary depending on the complexity of the issue and our current workload.
+This is valid for all of our published open source packages and products.

 ## Community Support